OmniSharp/omnisharp-vim/README.md

 let g:OmniSharp_timeout = 5

 " Don't autoselect first omnicomplete option, show options even if there is only " one (so the preview documentation is accessible).
-Remove 'preview' if you " don't want to see any documentation whatsoever. set completeopt=longest,menuone,preview
+Remove 'preview', 'popup' " and 'popuphidden' if you don't want to see any documentation whatsoever. set completeopt=longest,menuone,popuphidden

+" Highlight the completion documentation popup background/foreground the same as " the completion menu itself, for better readability with highlighted " documentation. set completepopup=highlight:Pmenu,border:off

 " Fetch full documentation during omnicomplete requests.
 " By default, only Type/Method signatures are fetched.
-Full documentation can " still be fetched when you need it with the :OmniSharpDocumentation command.
-"let g:omnicomplete_fetch_full_documentation = 1
+Full documentation can " still be fetched when you need it with the :OmniSharpDocumentation command. let g:omnicomplete_fetch_full_documentation = 1

 " Set desired preview window height for viewing documentation.
 " You might also want to look at the echodoc plugin.